ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 #### General info

-We first specify general settings for the experiment such as the experiment's name, the number of GPUs used, a manual seed for the initialization of the network weights (assuming that `set_manual_seed` is set to true) and some additional profiling options.
+We first specify general settings for the experiment such as the experiment's name, the number of GPUs used and some additional profiling options.
 The latter specify the names of the files containing run time information for the code and whether this timing information is displayed in the terminal or not.